maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/1-alameda-county-registrar-of-voters/all-elections/en/ways-to-vote/get-vbm-ballot.md

 ---
-title: "How do I get a vote-by-mail ballot?"
+title: "How do I get a vote-by-mail ballot in Alameda County?"
 published: true
 weight: 3
 section: "ways-to-vote"